How Poisonous Are Apple Seeds?

 - But apple seed oil is good for health

-Apple seeds contain amygdalin which, when ingested, releases the toxic chemical, cyanide.
-But it takes thoroughly chewing at least 165 apple seeds to kill a 50 kg person instantly, but even lower doses can cause symptoms like dizziness, nausea, brain damage, and impotency.
-There's no risk in swallowing the seeds, and apple seed oil and apple juice, after removing the seeds, are harmless.
+Apple seeds contain amygdalin which, when digested, releases the toxic chemical, cyanide.
+But it takes thoroughly chewing at least 165 apple seeds to kill a 50 kg person instantly.
+Lower doses can cause symptoms like dizziness, nausea, brain damage, and impotency.
+There's no risk in swallowing the seeds whole, and apple seed oil and apple juice, after removing the seeds, are harmless.

 Apple Seeds Are Poisonous: Amygdalin Releases Cyanide

-Apple seeds, as well as peach and apricot seeds, contain a compound called amygdalin, also called laetrile (sometimes, vitamin B17 though it’s not a vitamin), which, upon contact with your digestive system, releases the toxic chemical, hydrogen cyanide.
+Apple seeds, as well as peach and apricot seeds, contain a sugar and cyanide-based compound called amygdalin, also called laetrile.
+It is sometimes called vitamin B17 though it’s not a vitamin.
+When the amygdalin comes in contact with your digestive enzymes, the sugar is digested and hydrogen cyanide, a lethal chemical, is released.
 Depending on the cultivar, apple seeds contain about 1–4 mg amygdalin.
+People have died, though not many, of amygdalin poisoning after chewing fruit pits.

 Amygdalin content in apple cultivars